request/request-promise/README.md

 The world-famous HTTP client "Request" now Promises/A+ compliant.
 Powered by Bluebird.

 [Bluebird](https://github.com/petkaantonov/bluebird) and [Request](https://github.com/mikeal/request) are pretty awesome, but I found myself using the same design pattern.
-Request-Promise adds a `then` method to the Request object which returns a Bluebird promise for chainability.
+Request-Promise adds a Bluebird-powered `.then(...)` method to Request call objects.
 By default, http response codes other than 2xx will cause the promise to be rejected.
 This can be overwritten by setting `options.simple` to `false`.

 ## Request-Promise is a drop-in replacement for Request

 Since version 0.3.0 Request-Promise is not a wrapper around Request anymore.
-It now adds a `then` method to Request and exports the original Request object.
+It now adds a `.then(...)` method to the Request prototype and exports the original Request object.
 This means you can now use all features of Request.

 Request-Promise is perfect for replacing callbacks with promises.
 However, if you want to pipe large amounts of data we recommend using Request for the reason [described below](#can-i-trust-this-module).
 Both Request and Request-Promise can be required side by side.